 Geez, I sound old.
-I can hear you asking if I used something called the post office to deliver my completed application.
+In fact, I can hear you asking if I used something called the post office to deliver my completed application.

 No, I delivered it in person, actually, and shook the hand of the person to whom I handed it.